 Furthermore, two of the citations brought by the Applicant for Cancellation were directed to systems for attaching lightweight units to sloping roofs whereas the claimed system is appropriate for all types of roofs.

-Finally, the Patentee claims that the warm reception and commercial success of their product provide evidence that their system included an inventive step.
+Finally, the Patentee claims that the warm reception and commercial success of their product provides evidence that their system included an inventive step.

-Before relating to the main issue, the Commissioner related to the allegations that the court had already ruled.
-He noted that on 22 February he rejected the request to through the Request for Cancellation out.
+Before relating to the main issue, the Commissioner related to the allegation that the court had already ruled on this issue.
+He noted that on 22 February he rejected the request to throw the Request for Cancellation out.
 The Commissioner ruled that the cancellation proceedings served the public interest of removing invalid patents from the register, and did not consider the circumstances of the present case to be such that the challengers should be prevented from stating their case.
-Furthermore, the Court had not addressed the issue of the validity of the patent, so there was not positive court ruling.
+Furthermore, the Court had not addressed the issue of the validity of the patent, so there was not positive court ruling on this issue.
 The Commissioner considers that his reasons for allowing the case to move forward are equally valid now, and it is correct to consider the validity or otherwise of the patent.

 The legal situation is such that the judicial literature sometimes prefers res juricata and sometimes prefers the purity of the patent register and court rulings are pushed to one side.
 I have to consider agreements in general and court endorsed agreements in particular, avoiding unnecessary litigation and conserving judicial resources vs. the important [quasi]property rights that patents provide, which, in a nutshell, is that invalid patents should not be an obstacle to the public, that undeserving patentees should not be granted a monopoly and others should not be restricted in what they can do.